 26826.1.
-In addition to the total filing fee authorized pursuant to Section 26820.4, 26826, or 26827 or any other fee authorized by this code, after giving notice and holding a public hearing on the proposal, the Board of Supervisors of Riverside County may impose a surcharge not to exceed fifty dollars (\$50) for the filing of any of the following in a general jurisdiction case in superior court of: (a) a complaint, petition, or other first paper in a civil or probate action or special proceeding, (b) a first paper on behalf of any defendant, respondent, intervenor, or adverse party, (c) a motion for change of venue from another court, (d) a petition for sole custody of a minor, (e) a first paper on behalf of any party in a proceeding under Section 98.2 of the Labor Code, or (f) any motion, order to show cause, or other proceeding seeking to modify or enforce any judgment or order.
+In addition to the total filing fee authorized pursuant to Section 26820.4, 26826, or 26827 or any other fee authorized by this code, after giving notice and holding a public hearing on the proposal, the Board of Supervisors of Riverside County may impose a surcharge not to exceed fifty dollars (\$50) for the filing in superior court of any of the following, other than in a limited case: (a) a complaint, petition, or other first paper in a civil or probate action or special proceeding, (b) a first paper on behalf of any defendant, respondent, intervenor, or adverse party, (c) a motion for change of venue from another court, (d) a petition for sole custody of a minor, (e) a first paper on behalf of any party in a proceeding under Section 98.2 of the Labor Code, or (f) any motion, order to show cause, or other proceeding seeking to modify or enforce any judgment or order.
 The surcharge shall be in an amount determined to be necessary by the board of supervisors to cover the costs of the seismic stabilization, construction, and rehabilitation of the Riverside County Courthouse, and the Indio Branch Courthouse, and collection thereof shall terminate upon repayment of the amortized costs incurred.

 Comment.
 Section 26826.1 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
 VI, § 5(e).
 See also Code Civ.
-Proc. § 85 (general jurisdiction cases and Chapter 5.1 cases) & Comment.
+Proc. §§ 85, 85.1 (limited cases) & Comments.